stratis-storage/stratisd/tests/client-dbus/README.rst

 Contributing
 ------------
-This is the rare library where the tests are actually more important than the source code.
 Issues suggesting tests or pull requests that extend the existing test suite are welcome.